 Credit risk is the risk of loss in which a counterparty does not meet or defaults on its obligations.
-Credit risk arises when the OFA undertakes financial and derivative transactions.
-The minimum credit rating of a counterparty for a new swap transaction is typically "AA-", and "R1-mid" (and "A-1" or "P-1") for money market investments.
+Credit risk arises when the Province undertakes financial and derivative transactions.
+The minimum credit rating of a new swap counterparty is typically "AA-", and "R1-mid" (and "A-1" or "P-1") for money market investments.
 The resulting exposure is capped at mark-to-market limits depending on the counterparty's credit rating and capital base.
 Concentration limits are also in place to limit exposure.
 Credit exposure is measured and reported daily.
-The OFA enters into collateral agreements, including Credit Support Annexes, with certain counterparties to reduce credit exposure.
+The Province enters into collateral agreements, including Credit Support Annexes, with certain counterparties to reduce credit exposure.